mikeroyal/Self-Hosting-Guide/README.md

 [Back to the Top](#table-of-contents)

+[Connect](https://github.com/nextgenhealthcare/connect) is the swiss army knife of healthcare integration.

 [Fasten](https://github.com/fastenhealth/fasten-onprem) is an open-source, self-hosted, personal/family electronic medical record aggregator, designed to integrate with 1000's of insurances/hospitals/clinics

 [ERPNext](https://erpnext.com/) is a Free and Open Source Enterprise Resource Planning (ERP) for managing businesses.

 [OpenEMR](https://open-emr.org/) is a Free and Open Source electronic health records and medical practice management application.
 It features fully integrated electronic health records, practice management, scheduling, electronic billing, internationalization, free support, a vibrant community, and a whole lot more.
 It runs on Windows, Linux, MacOS, and many other platforms.

-[Connect](https://github.com/nextgenhealthcare/connect) is the swiss army knife of healthcare integration.
+[Ryot (Roll Your Own Tracker)](https://ryot.fly.dev/) is a self hosted platform for tracking various facets of your life - media, fitness etc.

 ### Gardening